 The use of escrow funds to pay real estate taxes, hazard insurance, mortgage insurance, and other property expenses as they become due.

-FICO® scores are the most widely used credit score in U.S. for mortgage loan underwriting.
-This 3-digit number, ranging from 300 to 850, is calculated by a mathematical equation that evaluates many types of information that make up your credit report.
-Higher FICO® scores represent lower credit risks, which typically equate to better loan terms.
+FICO scores are the most widely used credit scores in the U.S. for mortgage loan underwriting.
+This 3-digit number, ranging from 300 to 850, is calculated by a mathematical equation that evaluates many different factors.
+Higher FICO scores represent lower credit risks, which typically equate to better loan terms.

-The percentage of gross monthly income used to pay housing expenses.
+The percentage of a person’s gross monthly income used to pay housing expenses.

 This refers to the original interest rate of the mortgage at the time of closing.
 This rate changes for an adjustable-rate mortgage (ARM).

-The fee charged for borrowing money, which is the percentage rate at which interest accrues on the mortgage.
-It is the rate used to calculate the monthly payments.
+The fee charged for borrowing money which is the percentage rate at which interest accrues on the mortgage.
+It is the rate used to calculate a loan’s monthly payments.

 For an adjustable-rate mortgage (ARM), the maximum interest rate that can be charged as specified in the mortgage note.

-For an adjustable-rate mortgage (ARM), the minimum interest rate that can be charged as specified in the mortgage note.
+The minimum interest rate that can be charged as specified in the mortgage note for an adjustable-rate mortgage (ARM).

 The penalty a borrower must pay when a payment is made a stated number of days (usually 15) after the due date.